gurucp/Ansible_CIS_Benchmark_OEL_7/README.md

-HarryHarcourt.Ansible-RHEL7-CIS-Benchmarks
+This repo is cloned from HarryHarcourt.Ansible-RHEL7-CIS-Benchmarks repo and adding Oracle Linux support
 =========

-All credit goes to anthcourtney for the original framework found here: https://github.com/anthcourtney/ansible-role-cis-amazon-linux
+All credit goes to anthcourtney for the original framework found here: https://github.com/anthcourtney/ansible-role-cis-amazon-linux and https://github.com/HarryHarcourt/Ansible-RHEL7-CIS-Benchmarks.git

+eloped and tested against Red Hat Linux 7.1, 7.2, 7.3, 7.4, 7.5, 7.6 and 7.7 using standard AWS AMI's.
-This implementation has been converted to Red Hat Enterprise Linux 7.X (tested 7.1 - 7.7) and CentOS 7.4 (tested 7.4 - 7.7, note CentOS version below 7.4 may have issues with SSH).
+This role was developThis implementation has been converted to Red Hat Enterprise Linux 7.X (tested 7.1 - 7.7) and CentOS 7.4 (tested 7.4 - 7.7, note CentOS version below 7.4 may have issues with SSH) and Oracle Enterprise Linux (testing and adopting is in progress).

 This implementation has been made idempotent in many places, and continues to be